flmmartins/my-packer-templates/README.md

 Run `vagrant up`

-This will generate a Vagrantfile based on the Vagranfile template.
+This will generate a Vagrantfile based on the Vagranfile template from this repository.

 # Box configuration details